-A land of ancient history and sleek, modern marinas – of vertiginous cliffs and crescent bays, Sardina sticks to you.
+A land of ancient history and sleek, modern marinas – of vertiginous cliffs and crescent bays, Sardinia sticks to you.
 We’ve listed 15 of our favourite Sardinian adventures, but this island encourages you to go off grid and find your own.

 You’ll find Sardinia’s charms very hard to resist in Nora Bay.
 The Phoenician town of Nora was established over a thousand years ago – it now lies in ruins, but the nearby town of Pula, very much alive, is a vibrant centre for watersports and nightlife, Sardinian style.

 With its many layers of history, charming Oristano warrants a couple of days’ exploration.
 Climb the tower of St. Christophoros, otherwise known as Tower of Mariano II, built in 1290, for the best cityscape.
 The stunning St Mary’s Cathedral offers a cool and hushed retreat.
 The tight maze of little streets in the old town is lined with jewellery shops, boutiques and bars.
 And don’t miss enjoying a coffee or cocktail in handsome Piazza Eleonora the geographical and social heart of the city.